-- When using the connectors in Standard IDE mode, connect the primary (boot) hard disk drive to the SATA1/2 connector.
-Refer to the table below for the recommended SATA hard disk drive connections. - These connectors are set to Standard IDE mode by default.
-In Standard IDE mode, you can connect Serial ATA boot/data hard drives to these connectors.
+- These connectors are set to Standard IDE mode by default.
+In Standard IDE mode, you can connect Serial ATA boot/data hard disk drives to these connectors.
 If you intend to create a Serial ATA RAID set using these connectors, set the Configure SATA as item in the BIOS to [RAID].
-See section 4.3.6 SATA Configuration for details. - Before creating a RAID set, refer to 5.4.2 Intel RAID Configurations or the manual bundled in the motherboard support DVD.
+See section 4.3.6 SATA Configuration for details. - Before creating a RAID set, refer to 5.4.3 Intel RAID Configuration or the manual bundled in the motherboard support CD.